Yusril Ihza Mahendra: Employment with Suharto

-In 1996, Yusril was employed by President Suharto as a speechwriter.
+In 1996 he was employed by President Suharto as a speechwriter.
 Yusril would go on to write 204 speeches for Suharto.
 When Suharto was re-elected to his final term as President in March 1998, he was appointed Aide to the Assistant of the State Secretary.
 From this position, he was closely involved in the final moments of Suharto's Presidency.
 When Suharto resigned, Yusril was involved in the drafting of the resignation speech, giving input so that the speech was legally accurate.
 During the crucial moments, Yusril managed to have a disagreement with Suharto over the speech.
-Suharto wanted to declare that the cabinet was now disbanded while Yusril argued that the Cabinet would not be disbanded because it will continue under the leadership of the next President.
+Suharto wanted to declare that the cabinet was now disbanded while Yusril argued that the cabinet would not be disbanded because it will continue under the leadership of the next President.
 Suharto then personally made the necessary edits.
 When all was set, Yusril went to see Amien Rais to inform him that Suharto was resigning.
 The next morning on 21 May 1998, Suharto announced his resignation.

 Political career

 Crescent Star Party

 With Suharto's fall from power, opportunity opened up for Yusril to get himself into politics and air his views.
 As a politician, Yusril was very much influenced by Natsir and called for the Jakarta Charter to be included in the Constitution.
 In the 1945 Constitution, Article 29 Section 1 originally read "The State is based on the belief in God with the obligation to obey Sharia law for its adherers".
 However, the Section was edited to "The State is based on the belief in God" to make it sound more secular.

-To achieve his political goal, Yusril formed the Crescent Star Party (PBB) on 17 July 1998 and was elected as its first Chairman.
+To achieve his political goal, Yusril formed the Crescent Star Party (PBB) on 17 July 1998 and was elected as its first chairman.
 In June 1999, PBB participated in the 1999 Legislative Elections and came 6th with 2.84% of the votes.
 In the lead up to the People's Consultative Assembly (MPR) General Session, PBB joined forces with the other Muslim Parties to form the Central Axis.
 As the MPR assembled in 1999, the Central Axis had their support behind National Awakening Party's Abdurrahman Wahid with their opponents being Golkar's President Habibie and the Indonesian Democratic Party-Struggle's (PDI-P) Megawati Sukarnoputri.
 When Habibie's accountability speech was not accepted, he refused to run and the Presidential race came down to Wahid and Megawati.
 Yusril, perhaps worried that Wahid might also drop out of the race had himself nominated as a Presidential Candidate.
 However, Yusril would drop out of the race with little time to spare before the election process and Wahid would emerge as the President.